We've scoured the web to get you the most up-to-date advice which includes the most useful tools on offer from the officials themselves.

 A sector-by-sector guide to the VAT rules that apply to different businesses; which businesses need to register for VAT and the latest VAT rates.

-A guide to all the UK tax year dates and tax return deadlines for taxpayers and businesses.
+A guide to the key PAYE, National Insurance, VAT and corporation tax deadlines for UK VAT-registered businesses and employers.

 How to submit VAT returns under Making Tax Digital (MTD), including advice on MTD rules and using MTD-compatible software and accounting apps.